nilsmango/project7III/content/tap/_index.md

 - No server or Max for Live device required.
 Simply download the MIDI remote script and put it in the correct folder.
 More information [here](/tap/manual/#2-1-add-the-tap-midi-remote-script).

 ## App Store
-Download Tap in the App Store and test it for free for 15 minutes per day!
+Download Tap on the App Store and test it for free for 15 minutes per day!
 {{ appstore_button(tagline="Let's jam!", url="https://apps.apple.com/app/7iii-tap-live-midi-controller/id6499097273") }}

 ### Reviews